 Dr. Bellows completed his undergraduate studies with a degree in physiology from the University of Illinois.
 He completed his medical degree at the Chicago Medical School where he graduated in the top 10 of his class and was awarded the prize for Outstanding Performance in Surgery.
 In that same year he was inducted into Alpha-Omega-Alpha, the Honorary Medical Society.
 Dr. Bellows completed his residency training in ophthalmology at the University of Pennsylvania’s Scheie Eye Institute.

 In addition to his work at The Medical Eye Center Dr. Bellows serves on the editorial board of Neuro-Ophthalmology, the official publication of the European Neuro-Ophthalmology Society.
-He is an active staff member at the Elliot Hospital, Catholic Medical Center and the Veterans Administration Hospital in Manchester.
+He is an active staff member at the Elliot Hospital and the Catholic Medical Center.
 He has served on the faculty of Tufts/New England Medical Center, has served four terms as Chairman of the Department of Ophthalmology at Catholic Medical Center and has been awarded the “Top Doc” award by New Hampshire Magazine.